Tips for Family, Friends and Neighbors Caring for Kids During the Pandemic

 Positive Guidance: The video below explains what positive guidance is and how to incorporate positive guidance into your caregiving.
 CDC provides some more information on positive guidance depending on the age of the child(ren) for whom you are caring.

 Worried about how to teach the children in your care?
 Don’t worry!
 Let them play!
 As Fred Rogers said, “Play is really the work of childhood.”
 Don’t forget that gross motor (big movement) is important for all children once they are able to move around.
 It’s ok to go on a walk or to a park.
-Outdoor play structures are not sanitized so you can’t use them.
+Outdoor play structures are not sanitized, so you will want to find other ways to play.
 You can play tag, catch, or run races outdoors.
 And this will help burn off energy and stress.

 More about what young children are learning during play here.